 People aren’t the only ones who can dress up for Halloween—dress up your restaurant with Halloween props and decorations to draw the eye of pedestrians and make your restaurant an Instagrammable destination.

 Atmospheric decorations are the simple things you can do to give your establishment that unique October vibe.
 Hanging cobwebs, bats, and propping skeletons up around your restaurant or bar is an easy way to get into the Halloween spirit.
-Dollar stores are often packed with simple Halloween decorations in October, so you can redecorate your establishment without breaking the bank.
+Dollar stores are often packed with simple Halloween decorations in October, so you can deck our your space without breaking the bank.

-Before you dress up your restaurant for Halloween, think about your brand and how you can introduce new decor in a way that emphasizes your brand—rather than detracts from it.
+Before you dress up your restaurant for Halloween, think about your brand and how you can introduce new decor in a way that emphasizes your brand—rather than detracting from it.

 If you work in a classy, full-service restaurant, table candles, instrumental Halloween music, and dimmed lights could be the right approach.
 On the other hand, if you’re a fun bar hangout for college students, going all out with hanging skeletons, giant fake spiders, and even motion-activated door decor is a great way to attract and delight the young adult crowd.